jpweytjens/johannesweytjens.be/about/index.md

 ---

 <p>
-I'm a physicist turned labour economist.
+I'm a physicist turned economist.
 I'm a keen fan of LaTeX, python and open source software.

 </p>